nomoding/nomod-way/src/_data/articles/apis-engineering-process.md

 We have two standalone APIs individually targetting our two apps:

 1. The Nomod API is built in Python using the Django framework
-2. Thhe Nomod for Stripe API is built in custom Python
+2. The Nomod for Stripe API is built in custom Python

 The Nomod API is our primary focus and therefore all major new functionality is being built into it.
 The Nomod for Stripe API will continue to be maintained, but it is expected that features will be added less frequently.